Last Updated on January 1, 2023

 - Tire wobble

-4. Continental Cross King
+5. Continental Cross King

-Continental has another flagship tire up to its sleeves.
+Continental has another flagship mountain bike tire up to its sleeves if you’re into trail and road riding.
 It’s called the Continental Cross King.
 They develop this along with the Topeak Ergon Pro racing team.

 This gives a stable ride without compromising speed.
-These are also made in Germany and use their traditional methods combined with the latest tech.
+These are also made in Germany and use traditional methods combined with the latest tech.

 The tread pattern is symmetric and ideal for rocky and loose trails.
 It also protects against punctures because it has a durable and thick casing.
-This tire is for you if you’re into trail and road riding.

 Pros